berenslab/RFEst/README.md

 ![showcase](./misc/showcase.png)

-RFEst is a Python3 toolbox for neural receptive field estimation, featuring methods such as spline-based GLMs, Empirical Bayes with various Gaussian priors and others.
+RFEst is a Python3 toolbox for neural receptive field estimation, featuring methods such as spline-based GLMs, Empirical Bayes with various Gaussian priors, and a few matrix factorization methods.

 ## Supported Methods